aaai26-paper12649/SemCLIP/README.md

 - `syn_caption_generation.ipynb`: Jupyter notebook for generating paraphrased and negated captions using Large Language Models (LLMs).
 This notebook provides an utility to automatically create synthetic caption variations from original image captions, which are essential for training the SemCLIP model with paraphrase and negation captions.

-The processed data for CCNeg and Sugarcrepe++ have been provided in the \data folder as ccneg_paraphrased.csv and sugarcrepe_pp_paraphrased.csv.
+The processed data for CCNeg and Sugarcrepe++ have been provided in the data/ folder as ccneg_paraphrased.csv and sugarcrepe_pp_paraphrased.csv.

 ## Methodology